 There was another meeting, on New Year’s Day, when another vote was taken, which resulted in an invitation to Costa, with certain conditions attached:

 Costa was furious.
 How dare they!
 Spark sent an invitation to Sullivan, the only candidate left.
 There was, however, lingering suspicion on the committee that Sullivan might try to dominate them.
 Spark told this to Sullivan, explaining that there was considerable resentment when Costa had strongly objected to Beethoven’s Choral Symphony at the last Festival, and that it was, in consequence, omitted from the programme.
 “Bach’s works were also opposed by Sir Michael, though we did succeed at last in getting the Magnificat done,” he said in a letter to the composer.
 Sullivan accepted the invitation, and his appointment was announced, to jubilation in most quarters.
 A local columnist remarked:

-This is a view with which Sullivan himself agreed: a few years later he was extremely put out by the appointment ahead of himself of the foreigner Hans Richter to conduct the Birmingham Festival.
+This is a view with which Sullivan himself agreed: a few years later he was extremely put out by the appointment of the foreigner Hans Richter (rather than Sullivan himself) to conduct the Birmingham Festival.

 In 1892, George Bernard Shaw reviewed The History of the Leeds Musical Festival by Joseph Bennett and Alderman Frederick Spark, which he described as “amusingly frank”:

 Despite these local difficulties, a high standard of performance was achieved.
 In 1889 the distinguished German critic Otto Lessmann came to Leeds and reported to the Allegemeine Music-Zeitung: